Angel: Classical period

 Islamic theology usually distinguishes between three types of invisible creatures: angels (malāʾikah), djinn, and devils (šayāṭīn).
 Islamic theologian al-Ghazali (c.
-1058 – 1111) divides human nature into four domains, each representing another type of creature: animals, beasts, devils and angels.
+1058–1111) divides human nature into four domains, each representing another type of creature: animals, beasts, devils and angels.
 Reconciling the literal meaning (Ẓāhir) with the Avicennan cosmology of falsafa of angels, he identified angels with the "celestial intellects" or "immaterial souls".
 Angels, made from light (Nūr) and thus associated with reason (aql), represent the intellectual capacity of a human and the ability to bound the devilish qualities from within.
 By that, Ghazali does not deny the literal reality of angels, but rejects that they could be perceived directly.

 Although belief in angels remains one of Six Articles of Faith in Islam, one can not find a dogmatic angelology in Islamic tradition.
 However, theologians generally distinguish between the angels in heaven (karubiyin), fully absorbed in the ma'rifa (knowledge) of God, and the messengers (rasūl) who carry out divine decrees between heaven and earth.
 Others add a third group of angels, and categorize angels into İlliyyûn Mukarrebûn (those around God's throne), Mudabbirât (carrying the laws of nature), and Rasūl (messengers).
 Al-Baydawi based this divide into two groups on Quranic verses: angels who are self-immersed in knowledge of "the Truth" (al-Haqq), based on "they laud night and day, they never wane" (21:29), they are the "highmost" and "angels brought near" and those who are the executors of commands, based on "they do not disobey Allah in what He commanded them but they do what they are commanded" (66:6), who are the administers of the command of heaven to earth.

 Modern and Contemporary movements

 Some modern scholars have emphasized a metaphorical reinterpretation of the concept of angels.

 Salafism and Wahhabism generally emphasize a literal interpretation of angels against modernistic interpretations, as for example, suggested by Nasr Abu Zayd.
 Simultaneously, many traditional materials regarding angels accepted during the Classical period are often disregarded by Wahhabis and Salafis.
-The Muslim Brotherhood scholars Sayyid Qutb and Umar Sulaiman Al-Ashqar reject much established material during earlier periods, for example, the story of Harut and Marut or calling the Angel of Death Azrail.
+The Muslim Brotherhood scholars Sayyid Qutb and Umar Sulaiman Al-Ashqar reject much established material from earlier periods, for example, the story of Harut and Marut or calling the Angel of Death Azrail.
 Sulayman Ashqar not only rejects the traditional material itself, but also disapproves of previous scholars who used such reports.